ViscousTests/website/content/docs/what-to-believe.md

 More theories like this that were widely believed but are now disproven can be found on [this Wikipedia page](https://en.wikipedia.org/wiki/Superseded_theories_in_science).

+Note that some stories can be completely true, but still not have the effect they imply.
+For instance, certain foods contain toxins that kill and/or mutate our cells.
+But this does not mean that we shouldn't eat those foods (perhaps every foods falls into this category?).

 For each of the above statements/stories, there are groups of people who would find them plausible.
 Since some directly contradict each other, how are we to